Pennsylvania Department of Health

 Facility cannot retroactively correct this deficiency.

 Recruitment of nursing staff will continue via facility websites, Indeed, social media websites, job fairs, off site recruiters and instant interviews from walk-in candidates.
-Agency staff will be utilized for open shifts if available.
+Agency staff may be utilized for open shifts if available.
+The Valentine Open Hiring Event was conducted with interest expressed

 Retention efforts will be made in earnest.
 Referral bonuses are offered to current employees.
 The facility is currently offering a significant sign-on bonus for all new nursing staff.